Best Of17 min read

 Get Hostinger

-Honestly, Hostinger is the most impressive value play in cheap ecommerce hosting right now, and it's not particularly close.
-Their infrastructure has matured significantly — they're running LiteSpeed web servers with NVMe SSD storage across their shared plans, which is not typical at this price point.
-For WooCommerce stores with up to a few hundred SKUs and moderate traffic, the Business plan hits a sweet spot that's hard to argue with.
+Hostinger is honestly the most impressive value play in budget ecommerce hosting right now.
+Their infrastructure has matured significantly — they're running LiteSpeed web servers with NVMe SSD storage on their shared plans, which you just don't see at this price point.
+For WooCommerce stores with up to a few hundred SKUs and moderate traffic, the Business plan hits a sweet spot that's really hard to beat.

 Key Features:

-• LiteSpeed web servers + LSCache plugin (massive WooCommerce speed boost)
+• LiteSpeed web servers + LSCache plugin (serious WooCommerce speed boost)

 • NVMe SSD storage on all plans